greenhas/spg_website/content/hypothesis.md

 When you open any blog post, you'll automatically see a three-button interface appear in the top right of your browser window.
 Clicking on the top `<` button will open up a sidebar that will allow you to see existing comments on the text of the post (which will also be indicated as highlights in the post).
 If you sign in with (or create) a Hypothesis account, you'll also be able to add your own comments.

-I regularly check in on [comments for this website](https://hypothes.is/search?q=url%3Ahttps%3A%2F%2Fspencergreenhalgh.com%2F*) and will generally respond!
+I subscribe to an RSS feed of comments for this website (thanks to Chris Aldrich's write-up [here](https://boffosocko.com/2021/03/25/hypothes-is-as-a-comment-system-receiving-mentions-and-notifications-for-your-website/)), and will generally respond!